Did you ever feel overwhelmed by the idea of prioritizing your life?

 - Specify your goals and ask yourself: “What is my purpose in life”. – The process of setting goals motivates us in turning our ideas of a perfect future into reality.

-- Identify your macro goals and decompose them into micro goals by thinking strategically. – This way it would be easier to master them with the high degree of probability and avoid feeling overwhelmed.
+- Identify your macro goals and decompose them into micro goals by thinking strategically. – This way it would be easier to master them with a high degree of probability and avoid feeling overwhelmed.

 - Give yourself a credit for every small achievement. – It is crucial because by consistent small achievements you are making a real-life progress and you build self-confidence.